Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 Australia does not permit design registrations for parts of products, nor do design owners have the right to prevent use of the same or a similar design on a product other than that for which the owner’s design has been registered.
-Similar to patents, the prior art base is assessed on a worldwide basis, so foreign design owners will need to ensure that they file their Australian design applications in coordination with other their international applications, even if the product is not due to be launched or introduced into Australia until a later date.
+Similar to patents, the prior art base is assessed on a worldwide basis, so foreign design owners will need to ensure that they file their Australian design applications in coordination with their other international applications, even if the product is not due to be launched or introduced into Australia until a later date.

-(ii) Out on the open road: emerging issues
+Out on the open road: emerging issues

 Unless the rights between parties are carefully set, however, a collaborative development process will give rise to a bundle of intellectual property rights in which different owners may end up with rights in different parts of the whole.

-The next part of this Section considers the emerging issues for rights holders in three distinct but interconnected areas associated with the technology of autonomous vehicles: open innovation, confidential information and standards for the interoperability of vehicle systems.
+The next part of this section considers the emerging issues for rights holders in three distinct but interconnected areas associated with the technology of autonomous vehicles: open innovation, confidential information and standards for the interoperability of vehicle systems.